haoluns/fPropensity/Readme.md

 Enhancing Propensity Score Estimation with Longitudinal Information

-simulation.R
+fPropensity.r
+- contains the source code for implementing the functional propensity score estimation as well as the trajectory mean-based estimation

+simulation.r
-- contains source code for running the simulation study
+- contains code for running the simulation study